JasonJ0987/wheelsndeals/README.md

 View and create all employees and customers.

+Record and track all appointments made through the services system.
+Keep track of which appointments are finished or canceled with the search function.

 Record and track all sales made through the sales system.
-View sales organized by who made the sale to keep track of employee's commissions.
+View sales organized by employees to keep track of employee's commissions.
 A successful sale of a car will automatically update the inventory microservice to update the status of the car being sold.

 ## Service microservice